uchidalab/assignment/4_CharacterScience/README.md

 If you don't mind, please upload the source code to github and provide the link.

 ## Reference
-Since this assignment is rather difficult, I have attached the code created by graduates (reference.zip).
+Since this assignment is rather difficult, I have attached the code created by an alumnus (reference.zip).
 If you find it difficult, please refer to it and try to implement it.